Hamberthm/esp32-bt2ps2/README.md

 Working under latest ESP-IDF v5.1.

+FreeRTOS ticking rate of 1000hz is CRITICAL.
+Be sure to use the default SDKconfig file included!

 # ESP32 Bluetooth/BLE to PS/2 keyboard adapter

 Project to adapt a Bluetooth or BLE keyboard to use on a computer with a compatible PS/2 keyboard connector, wirelessly.